 International Law and Courts

-In this second stream, we explore transitional justice—a set of tools countries can adopt to deal with widespread and systematic human rights violations and their legacies.
-We focus on truth commissions, which aim to advance accountability and reconciliation through truth-telling exercises and comprehensive reports on political violence.
+In this second stream, we explore transitional justice—a set of tools countries can adopt to reckon with widespread and systematic human rights violations.
+We focus on truth commissions, which aim to advance accountability through truth-telling exercises and comprehensive reports.

-In this third stream, we investigate how governments respond to demanding obligations in treaty law.
-We also consider how publics view international courts and query whether and to what extent international courts can improve perceptions of their legitimacy.
+In this third stream, we investigate how governments respond to demanding obligations in international human rights treaties.
+We also consider how publics view international courts and query whether, how, and to what extent courts can improve public perceptions of their legitimacy.